spprashaant/NeighborhoodMaps/README.md

 Clone the github repository and
 * cd NeighborhoodMaps
+* Install the project dependencies by running `npm install`.
+This will download the node_modules folder.
 * start the server with `npm start` or `yarn start`

 ## FourSquare API